dcooney/instant-images/README.txt

 = Features =

-* **Image Search** - The Instant Images search functionality let’s you quickly find and upload images for any subject in a matter of seconds!
+* **Image Search** - The Instant Images search let’s you quickly find and upload images for any subject in a matter of seconds!
 * **Time Saver** - Quickly upload amazing stock photos without leaving the comfort of your WordPress admin.
 * **Theme/Plugin Developers** - A great tool for developers who want to prototype and develop using real world imagery.
 * **Easy to Use** - It couldn't get much more simple, just click an image and it's automatically uploaded to your media library for use on your site.